BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

 - [x] edits to ACRE guidelines
 - [ ] methods matter paper

-time log: IIIIII
+time log: IIIIIII

-### Questions/Issues
+### Issues/Comments

+ACRE GUIDELINES: In summary, issues seem to arise because
+1. The live site (https://bitss.github.io/ACRE) reflects the changes Aleks made a day ago, but the Github repository does not.
+Specifically, it seems the final ACRE_book.html file (which is used to render the live site?) is updated, but the .Rmd files that generate it are not.
+2. After Aleks' changes, the assessment chapter disappeared and reproduction diagrams failed to render properly.
+Knitting the book from the unupdated .Rmd files fixes these issues, but of course we lose Aleks' revisions.

-- I created a pull request for adding # Assessment to 04-assess.Rmd
+- I created a pull request for adding `# Assessment` to 04-assess.Rmd.
+This should make the assessment chapter reappear.
-  - I believe this should restore the assessment chapter.
-However, after doing some testing in my fork of ACRE and the associated Github Pages site the chapter does not show up except under certain conditions.
-If I knit in RStudio a chapter's specific .Rmd, then when looking at that chapter on the site, the assessment chapter is restored.
-If I click on a different chapter, whose .Rmd file I have not explicitly knitted, then the assessment chapter disappears.
-  - It seems that clicking on a chapter that I've knitted "restores" my ACRE site to a older, unbroken version.
-Besides the assessment chapter reappearing, the scoping chapter reverts to 3 subsections instead of the current 6 and the reproduction diagrams render properly.
-- My fixes for the incorrect list nesting do work after testing in my fork.
-I am not sure if my fixes for the broken reproduction diagrams were helpful -- in my fork they were never broken, unlike in the actual ACRE site (https://bitss.github.io/ACRE).
+- My fixes for the incorrect list nesting do work after testing in my ACRE fork.
+I am not sure if my fixes for the broken reproduction diagrams were necessary: I was editing the unupdated .Rmd files whose diagrams already displayed correctly.
-  - After merging pull requests to the ACRE repo, do those changes reflect immediately at the ACRE site?
-The incorrect list nesting is still there.
-- The new sections Aleks added to the scoping chapter (2.4 to 2.6) do not show up in 03-scope.Rmd on Github -- I am not sure why.
+  - I will need to see what changed in Aleks' .Rmd files that caused the diagrams to break.
+  - I am wondering what needs to be done for the changes I sent pull requests for last night to reflect on the ACRE site.
+I know that after knitting the .Rmd files locally and pushing changes to my ACRE fork, the changes showed up immediately on my own site (https://myzhang01.github.io/ACRE).
 - All chapters (aside from the missing assessment chapter) are still rendered in the proper order!